Seoul Street Food - Part 1

 Sosiji Saengseon Keikeu / Sausage With Fish Cake

 A bowl of Ssalbap / Steamed White Rice typically accompanies any meal in Seoul, South Korea.
-The texture is sticky but not clumpy, with a light fragrant aroma.
+The texture is sticky but not clumpy, with a light fragrant aroma, and grainy sweet flavour.
+Some variations may include a dressing of foxtail millet or dried shredded seaweed.

 Ssalbap / Steamed White Rice